Pacifist Socialist Party

-The Pacifist Socialist Party (Pacifistisch Socialistische Partij, PSP) was a democratic socialist Dutch socialist political party.
-The PSP played a small role in Dutch politics.
+The Pacifist Socialist Party (Pacifistisch Socialistische Partij, PSP) was a democratic socialist political party in the Netherlands.
 It is one of the predecessors of GroenLinks.

 Party history

 Before 1957

-In 1955 a group of "politically homeless" activists had formed.
+In 1955, a group of "politically homeless" activists had formed.
 The group mainly consisted of former members of the Labour Party (PvdA) and the Communist Party of the Netherlands (CPN).
 They had left the PvdA over the military intervention against the Indonesian independence movement and the Labour party's support for NATO.
 Many of them had a background in the orthodox Marxist wing of the Social Democratic Workers' Party or the Christian Democratic Union (CDU), which had merged into the PvdA.
 The former members of the CPN had left their party over the Stalinist course of the CPN.
 There was also a group of these politically homeless that had never been members of parties, while others had been member of pre-war parties such as the Independent Socialist Party.

 These politically homeless individuals were a diverse group: progressive Christians, orthodox Marxists, Trotskyists, liberal pacifists and some anarchists.
 Many of them were active in the developing peace movement.

-This group sceptic of both the Eastern bloc and Western bloc.
-They were oriented at a Third Camp between Stalinist communism and western capitalism.
+The party was sceptic of both the Eastern bloc and Western bloc.
+They were oriented at a third camp between Stalinist communism and western capitalism.

-In 1956 the group asked the PvdA to put two candidates of these politically homeless on their list for the next elections, one on a 'safe' electable position on their candidate list and one that would need to be elected by preference votes.
+In 1956, the group asked the PvdA to put two candidates of these politically homeless on their list for the next elections, one on a 'safe' electable position on their candidate list and one that would need to be elected by preference votes.
 These candidates would have an independent position in parliament.
 The PvdA, although originally sympathetic to the idea rejected this.
 Thus the group felt forced to found its own party and it founded the Action group for the formation of a Party on Anti-militarist and Socialist principles in November 1956.
 It would chart the possibilities of a new political party.